skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 the long-term, allowing the system to adapt to needs five, ten, or twenty years in the future that are impossible to predict now, we must develop strategies for making substantial changes and improvements to the system quickly.
-At this point in time, we don’t have the experience to predict and plan changes at that scale, and so our focus is on delivering and learning from smaller scale proof of concepts.
+At this point in time, we don't have the experience to predict and plan changes at that scale, and so our focus is on delivering and learning from smaller scale proof of concepts.
 We expect these proof of concepts, though they start at a small scale, to form the